zuozhenggh/learning-library/data-management-library/goldengate/stream-analytics/ggsa-iot-stream/ggsa-iot-stream.md

   ![](./images/getvmdetails.png " ")

-3. We create the GetVendingMachineDetails by highlighting the VendingMachine Stage and with a right click.
+3. Notice that we created the GetVendingMachineDetails by highlighting the VendingMachine Stage and then did a right click.

-4. We then select Add a Stage and then a Query.
+4. We then selected Add a Stage and then a Query.
+Again in this lab just follow the steps without actually creating a new stage.

   ![](./images/addquerystage.png " ")

-5. Name the Query *GetVendingMachineDetails* and add a description.
+5. We then named this Query GetVendingMachineDetails and added a description.

   ![](./images/ggvmd_querystage.png " ")

 6. Once the Stage has been created we edited it in the top right pane joining the two sources using Add a Source and select the Machine Details and adding the Correlation Conditions.
 You will get a chance to create various stages in the next lab.

-7. Click on the Visualizations tab.
-In this tab we can see the location of the vending machines with an arrow indicating its location within a geonarea.
+7. If the stream is paused click 'Resume' then click on the Visualizations tab.
+In this tab we can see the location of the vending machines with an arrow indicating its location within a geographic area.
 We were able to create this with the Geo Spatial type of graph from the drop down menu.

    ![](./images/getvmmdetailsvisual.png " ")